-Why dogs howl?
+Why do dogs howl?

 Howling plays an important part in wolf culture.
 It's used to establish territory and boundaries.
-A howling pack of wolves are saying that this is our space, not yours.
-It also works as natural a “sat-nav”.
+A howling pack of wolves is saying: “this is our space, not yours”.
+It also works as a natural “sat-nav”.
 Wolves can locate each by their howls, which can carry for many miles.
-Howling also has a social function.
-When wolves howl in unison, they're cementing the pack identity.
-Their telling everybody else that this is who we, and that us guys stick together.
+Howling also has a social function and is a way of communicating as a group.

 Why does my dog howl so much?

 Illness or injury

 My dog is howling all the time, how do I stop them?

-Some dog howl more than others, and the majority of dogs will howl a little bit!
-In most cases, your dog is just expressing themselves.
-They might be saying hello to their friends, protecting the family home, or even just having a sing-along.
+Some dogs howl more than others, and the majority of them will howl a little bit!
+In most cases though, it's just a way for dogs to express themselves.
+They might be saying hello to their friends, protecting the family home, or even just having a sing-along when a musical instrument is being played.
 This is all OK and it will usually stop after a short while.
 However, as with all excessive behaviour, too much howling can be a bad sign.
-Your dog might be lonely or injured, or they may have picked up some bad habits.
+Your pooch might be lonely or injured, or they may have picked up some bad habits.

 Why is my dog howling in his sleep?